FRAMINGHAM YOUTH HOCKEY – Learn to Play Hockey Program

 All practices and games for the LTPH program will take place at Loring Arena Ice Rink (located on Fountain St. in Framingham, 508-620-4877).

 To be eligible for this program, skaters must be between the ages of 4 and 10 years old.
-We reserve the right to make exceptions to the upper age limit at any time.
+We reserve the right to make exceptions to the upper age limit at any time and skaters must be 4 years old by the start of the session they wish to register for.
 To register your child for the program:

 Click on the “Register Online” tab on the left-hand side of the screen